BenSchZA/molecule-catalyst/Blockchain/README.md

 <h4>High Potential Impact (solved)</h4>

 **Deployer private key has a considerable likelihood to get compromised** The deployer script needs a private key in order to deploy the contract ecosystem.
-When the contracts are deployed the `msg.sender` of the contract creation transaction is added as a `WhitelistAdmin` to the major spokes within the architechture.
-As the `WhitelistAdmin` has upgradability rights on these spokes it is of high prioroty and importance that there is no unintended access to this level of control over the ecosystem.
+When the contracts are deployed the `msg.sender` of the contract creation transaction is added as a `WhitelistAdmin` to the major spokes within the architecture.
+As the `WhitelistAdmin` has upgrade-ability rights on these spokes it is of high priority and importance that there is no unintended access to this level of control over the ecosystem.
 **Fix**
-The deployer, during the course of the deployment, adds a multisig wallet as the admin of the core contracts, and then removes itself as admin when it no longer needs to interact with the core contract again.
+The deployer, during the course of the deployment, adds a multi-sig wallet as the admin of the core contracts, and then removes itself as admin when it no longer needs to interact with the core contract again.

 <h4>Potential Impact (avoided)</h4>

 **Market Factory: API private key has a considerable likelihood to get compromised** The API needs to have the rights to deploy a market from the market factory.
-**Fix**
+**Handling**
 Instead of adding the API private key as a prior mentioned `WhitelistAdmin`, the API private key is added with a specific role, (`marketCreator_`).
 This address is only allowed to deploy a market ecosystem (`Vault` & `Market`), and can be updated by the `WhitelistAdmin`.